zkat/figgy-pudding/README.md

 Instantiates an options object defined by `figgyPudding()`.
-The returned object will be immutable and non-extensible, and will only include properties defined in the Opts spec.
+The returned object will be immutable and non-extensible, and will only include properties defined in the `Opts` spec.

-The returned opts object can be made mutable by making `metaOpts.mutable` true.
+The returned `Opts` object can be made mutable by making `metaOpts.mutable` true.

 `options` can be either a plain object or another `Opts` object.
-In the latter case, the original root options (a plain object) will be used as a fallback for properties missing from `options`
+In the latter case, the original root options (a plain object) will be used as a fallback for properties missing from `options`.

 ##### Example